Columbia-Neuropythonistas/IntroPythonForNeuroscientists2024/Week01/README.md

         2. Look at the Chip in the Overview.
         3. Select the appropriate miniconda download link ending in `.pkg`
     - Linux: The first option under linux should be appropriate for your computers.
-- Install the downloaded miniconda
+- Install the downloaded miniconda.
+If there is an option during installation to add anaconda to PATH, please make sure that it is checked.
-- Windows users: You should now have 'Anaconda Prompt (Miniconda3)' set up.
-Check that it installed properly by searching for it in your start menu and opening it.
-We will not be using this terminal heavily during class, but it is essential that you have it installed.
+- Windows users: You should now have 'Anaconda Powershell Prompt (Miniconda3)' set up.
+Check that it installed properly by searching for `Anaconda Powershell Prompt` (note: not Anaconda Prompt) in your start menu and open it.
+In order to finalize set up, there are a few quick steps:
+    - Open Anaconda Powershell Prompt (NOTE AGAIN: not anaconda prompt) and type in (or copy and paste)
+      ```
+      conda init powershell
+      ```
+      and hit enter.
+If you get an error, try retyping it, making sure that you match case and spaces.
+If this does not work, please email us ASAP, and proceed through these instructions using `Anaconda Prompt` wherever a terminal is mentioned.
+    - Next, type in the following and hit enter:
+      ```
+      set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
+      ```
+    - Open terminal once again, by typing `terminal` in the search bar and hitting enter.
+You should open into a window that says `Windows Powershell` at the top, and you can proceed with the instructions.

-- Check that the install worked by closing terminal if it is open, reopening it, and typing `conda --version`.
+- Check that the install worked by closing terminal if it is open, reopening it, and typing `conda --version` and hitting enter.
 The output should say conda and a version number, e.g. `conda 4.12.0`.
-#### DELIVERABLE 1: Submit a screenshot of this to the courseworks assignment.
+#### DELIVERABLE 1: Submit a screenshot of the output above to the courseworks assignment.

 ## Install VSCode